knoxa/knoxa.github.io/examples/places/index.md

 Data management takes a lot of effort to do well.
 A hobbyist like myself doesn't have access to a geospatial database and other enterprise tools that would help, or the time and effort (and inclination) to learn how to use them if I did.
-Instead, I'll take a short-cut and treat a place's proper name name as its identity.
+Instead, I'll take a short-cut and treat a place's proper name as its identity.
-This wrong in general terms because place names aren't unique, but it usually works in a narrow context.
+This is wrong in general terms because place names aren't unique, but it usually works in a narrow context.
 Rather than claim that a place is identified by its name, I say that I *assume* a place is identified by its name.
 This is a subtle but important distinction.
 It means I should check that the assumption isn't invalid when I make claims about the location of a place.